-5.8.
-Effect of membership
+5.7 Effect of membership

-This constitution constitutes a contract between each of the members and the association.
-Each member is bound by this constitution and the regulations.
+- 5.7.1 This Constitution constitutes a contract between each of the members and the Party.
+Each member is bound by this Constitution and the Rules. - 5.7.2 A right, privilege or obligation that a person has because of being a member of the Party: